Rapid Application Development toolkit for building Administrative Web Applications

 Directory Structure

-My main development infrastructure consists of a series of discrete subsystems each of which has its own directory in the file system.
-(Note that my sample application consists of just a single subsystem).
-Each of these directories will contain the following new subdirectories:
+The full Radicore development infrastructure consists of a series of discrete subsystems each of which has its own directory in the file system.
+(Note that the smaller sample application consists of just a single subsystem).
+Each of these directories contains the following subdirectories:

 Each of these new directories will be further broken down into subdirectories where the subdirectory name matches a language code, such as:

-All subdirectories except 'en' English (my native language) are optional.
+All subdirectories except 'en' English (the author's native language) are optional.
 The files in the 'en' subdirectories identify every piece of text which can be translated, so these should be used as the patterns for any non-English translations.

 File Names